 |Private Non-Profit Organization||Limited to: Operations of nonprofit cultural-arts organizations (programs).
 Funds may not be spent on construction or building improvements.|

-View the results of the 2015 CARE citizen survey here.
+View the results of the 2014 CARE Recreation survey here.

 The CARE Program provides community benefits and opportunities for all Orem residents.
 Since the CARE Program was authorized, funding has been used to improve the quality of local arts programs, to expand open space for parks and recreation, and to improve and expand city facilities.
 Grant recipients have reported that CARE funding has helped them reach new heights in the quality of activities they are able to offer our community.

 CARE performs by providing funding for theatrical productions, dance performances, and music concerts in Orem.
 A number of nonprofit cultural arts organizations have benefited from the program, including the SCERA Center for the Arts, Hale Center Theater Orem, Utah Regional Ballet, Utah Valley Symphony, and many more.

 CARE elevates by funding cultural and historical programs.
 CARE has provided grants to arts education programs offered by Hale and SCERA theaters, the Colonial Heritage Festival, and the Utah Storytelling Guild.
 Some of these programs offer cultural arts classes for youth, while others provide educational community events that would not be possible without CARE funding.